O-Level Chemistry QA Table & Qualitative Analysis Toolkit (6092 Paper 3)

 - The QA notes appended in the examination booklet list reagents, observations, and inference pathways; SEAB expects familiarity so you can choose confirmatory steps quickly.

-- Planning carries about fifteen percent of Paper 3 marks, so your method outline must show a logical flow: preliminary tests → confirmatory evidence → safety considerations.
+- Planning carries a 15% weighting within Paper 3, so your method outline must show a logical flow: preliminary tests → confirmatory evidence → safety considerations.

 2 | Planning workflow before the stopwatch starts